cwpearson/hugo-cwpearson/content/post/undergrad.md

 ## Application Characterization

-I have written a heterogeneous application profiling tool
+I have written a heterogeneous application profiling tool.
+It needs to be better.

 * Trace application disk I/O
 * Extending the tool to work with networked applications